 A core challenge for the Mnemonic medium is that Regular spaced repetition memory practice is an onerous habit to adopt.
 Happily, The mnemonic medium may help scaffold prompt-writing through author-provided prompts.
 Author-provided prompts lower the cost (no need to write prompts) and deliver more value (they’re often high-quality).
 But regular memory practice still poses a significant fixed overhead.
 It wouldn’t make sense to start a new habit for the sake of remembering just ten prompts.
 A reader’s prompt collection must have higher value than the cost of practice.

 To put it another way: the prompts presented in the first few weeks of practice play an outsized role in a user’s experience.
 Quantum Country has about 200 prompts, which is enough scope on its own to justify a memory practice (for someone who’s committed to learning that topic).
 By contrast, a single article with 10–20 prompts probably can’t deliver enough value to justify starting a practice habit… but if a reader already had an active habit, it would sweeten the deal.
 And if there were dozens of smaller mnemonic articles which interested the reader, that would probably be fine, too.

 A reader’s introduction to the medium should cover material that’s quite important to them, and with enough depth to be worth adopting a new habit.
 So widespread adoption of the mnemonic medium depends on focal points like Quantum Country, which are significant enough to act as springboards for lighter-weight use cases.

-Relatedly: Spaced repetition review sessions can become boring and detached without a steady stream of new prompts.
+Relatedly: Spaced repetition review sessions often become boring and detached without a steady stream of new prompts.
 So there must be not only some substantial initial content (like a textbook), but also a steady stream of follow-on material for people to use.
 Or else they must be bootstrapped into writing their own prompts.